-Summary of gaming machines by premises
+Summary of machine provisions by premises

-Premises Type Α B1 B2 В3 B4 С D Regional Casino (machine/table ratio 25 - 1 up to maximum) Maximum of 1250 machines Any combination of machines in categories A to D within total limit of 1250 (subject to machine/table ratio) Large Casino (Machine/table ratio 5 - 1 up to maximum) Maximum of 150 machines Any combination of machines in categories B to D within total limit of 150 (subject to machine/table ratio) Small Casino (Machine/table ratio 2 - 1 up to maximum) Maximum of 80 machines Any combination of machines in categories B to D within total limit of 80 (subject to machine/table ratio) Existing Casino Pre - 2005 Act (no machine/table ratio) Maximum of 20 machines categories B to D or any number of C or D machines instead Betting premises and tracks occupied by Pool Betting Maximum of 4 machines categories B2 to D Bingo Premises machi um of 8 ines in B3 or B4 (lo limit C or D achines Adult gaming centre machi um of 4 ines in B3 or B4 (lo limit C or D achines Family entertainment centre (with premises licence) Cate limit on gory C or nachines Family entertainment centre (with permit) No limit on Category D machines Clubs or miners' welfare institutes (with permit) Maximum of 3 machines in category B3A, B4 to D Qualifying alcohol licensed premises Cateo Autor machines of lory C or D natic upon ification Qualifying alcohol licensed premises (with gaming machine permit) as specified permit Travelling fair No limit on Category D machines А B1 B2 B3 B4 С D
+Machine category Premises type Α B1 B2 В3 B3A B4 С D Large casino (machine/table ratio of 5-1 up to maximum) Maximum of 150 machines Any combination of machines in categories B to D (except B3A machines), within the total limit of 150 (subject to machine/table ratio) Small casino (machine/table ratio of 2-1 up to maximum) Maximum of 80 machines Any combination of machines in categories B to D (except B3A machines), within the total limit of 80 (subject to machine/table ratio) Pre-2005 Act casino (no machine/table ratio) Maximum of 20 machines categories B to D (except B3A machines), or any number of C or D machines instead Betting premises and tracks occupied by pool betting Maximum of 4 machines categories B2 to D Bingo premises Maximum of 8 machines in category B3 or B4 No limit on category machines 0 , Adult gaming centre Maximum of 4 machines in category B3 or B4 No limit on category C or D machines Family entertainment centre (with premises licence) category C or D achines Family entertainment centre (with permit) No limit on category D machines Clubs or miners' welfare institute (with permits) Maximum of 3 machines in categories B3A or B4 to D Qualifying alcohol- licensed premises categor tic upon Qualifying alcohol- licensed premises (with gaming machine permit) D machines of category C s as specified on permit Travelling fair No limit on category D machines Α B1 B2 В3 ВЗА B4 С D

-^{} It should be noted the Member's Clubs and Miners' Welfare Institutes are entitled to site a total of 3 machines in categories B3A to D but only one B3A machine can be sited as part of this entitlement.
-Commercial Clubs are entitled to a total of 3 machines in categories B4 to D.
+It should be noted that members' clubs and miners' welfare institutes are entitled to site a total of three machines in categories B3A to D but only one B3A machine can be sited as part of this entitlement.
+Commercial clubs are entitled to a total of three machines in categories B4 to D.

+Appendix 6

-Appendix 6 Summary of Licensing Authority delegations permitted under the Gambling Act 2005
+Summary of licensing authority delegations permitted under the Gambling Act 2005

-Matter to be dealt with Full Council Sub-Committee of licensing committee Officers Final approval of three year licensing policy X Policy not to permit casinos X Fee Setting (where appropriate) Х Application for Premises licences Where representations have been received and not withdrawn Where representations received/ representations have been withdrawn Application for a variation to a licence Where representations have been received and not withdrawn Where representations received/ representations have been withdrawn Application for a transfer for a licence Where representations have been received from the Commission Where no representations have been received from the Commission Application for a provisional statement Where representations have been received and not withdrawn Where representations received/ representations have been withdrawn Review of a premises licence x Application for club gaming/club machine permits Where objections have been made (and not withdrawn) Where no objections made/objections have been withdrawn Cancellation of club gaming/club machine permits x Applications for other permits x Cancellation of licensed premises gaming machine permits x Consideration of temporary use notice x Decision to give a counter notice to a temporary use notice X
+Matter to be dealt with Full Council Sub-Committee of licensing committee Officers Final approval of three year licensing policy X Policy not to permit casinos X Fee Setting (where appropriate) x Application for Premises licences Where representations have been received and not withdrawn Where representations received/ representations have been withdrawn Application for a variation to a licence Where representations have been received and not withdrawn Where representations received/ representations have been withdrawn Application for a transfer for a licence Where representations have been received from the Commission Where no representations have been received from the Commission Application for a provisional statement Where representations have been received and not withdrawn Where representations received/ representations have been withdrawn Review of a premises licence x Application for club gaming/club machine permits Where objections have been made (and not withdrawn) Where no objections made/objections have been withdrawn Cancellation of club gaming/club machine permits x Applications for other permits x Cancellation of licensed premises gaming machine permits x Consideration of temporary use notice x Decision to give a counter notice to a temporary use notice X